 - Coaching on Lifestyle Modifications such as what type of exercise to do, stress relief activities, proper sleep habits, and even the use of infrared sauna if needed.

 - A personalized nutrition program based on lab testing to see what deficiencies or imbalances can be corrected to help you feel better and transform your health.
-General recommendations include nutritional supplements such as Magnesium Glycinate/Malate, Ultra Pure Fish Oil, Vitamin D and and an herbal remedy called Inflame Support to help enhance recovery and aid the healing process.
+General recommendations include nutritional supplements such as Magnesium Malate, OmegaSorb 3X Fish Oil, Vitamin D w K2 and Curcumin Protect to enhance recovery and aid the healing process.

 - A specific diet that can reduce inflammation and enhance healing.
-I call this The FreeDiet™as it is free of the most common food allergens and can help you become free of pain, fatigue, fogginess and fat.
+I call this The FreeDiet® as it is free of the most common food allergens and can help you become free of pain, fatigue, fogginess and fat.

 I have found this program to be very effective for eliminating headaches once and for all.

-Feel free to share this information, and if you have any questions, or would like our assistance, please email us at email@example.com or call us at 561-627-5800.
+Feel free to share this information, and if you have any questions, or would like our assistance, you can email us at email@example.com or call us at 561-627-5800.
 We would be happy to help!